Saturday, 30 December 2023

 Just like the carol The Three Ships, The Twelve Days of Christmas has inspired some beautiful artwork.

-Here are two examples of cards that I like very much.
+Here are two examples of cards that I like very much:

 This is a seasonal postage stamp from 1977:

-I have always liked this carol because of its cheerful tune and the pictures it inspires; I had no idea that it is believed to have hidden religious meanings:
+I have always liked this carol because of its cheerful tune and the pictures it inspires; I had no idea that it is believed to have hidden meanings:

-Monday 11 December 2023
+Monday, 11 December 2023

 More about John Buchan and the colour green